-- (1) Carports are permitted if attached to a lawfully existing dwelling unit. - (2) Mobile, portable, or temporary non-permanent shells (e.g., tents, fabric or plastic canopies, fabric and hybrid fabric/metal buildings or structures, hoop barns, pony wall buildings, and fabric covered steel tubing supports) are prohibited.19
+- (1) Carports are permitted if attached to a lawfully existing dwelling unit. - (2) Mobile, portable, or temporary non-permanent shells (e.g., tents, fabric or plastic canopies, fabric and hybrid fabric/metal buildings or structures, hoop barns, pony wall buildings, and fabric covered steel tubing supports) are prohibited. - Sec.

-Sec.
 16B-7-40.
-Sheds.

-- (1) A shed is an enclosed or substantially enclosed building or structure limited to non-habitable space designed, suitable, or intended for (i) the storage, whether permanent or temporary, of materials, goods, or equipment of any sort or type; (ii) the storage, whether permanent or temporary, of personal recreational motorized vehicles; and/or (iii) the use by the owner or tenant of the principal permitted structure for any lawful ancillary activity commonly associated with residential use, such as but not limited to hobbies, art studio, or greenhouse. - (2) A shed is an accessory improvement to a lawfully existing dwelling unit.
-A shed shall not be located on a lot absent an existing lawful dwelling unit.

-(b) Location Requirement.
+Sheds. - (a) Generally. - (1) A shed is an enclosed or substantially enclosed building or structure limited to non-habitable space designed, suitable, or intended for (i) the storage, whether permanent or temporary, of materials, goods, or equipment of any sort or type; (ii) the storage, whether permanent or temporary, of personal recreational motorized vehicles; and/or (iii) the use by the owner or tenant of the principal permitted structure for any lawful ancillary activity commonly associated with residential use, such as but not limited to hobbies, art studio, or greenhouse. - (2) A shed is an accessory improvement to a lawfully existing dwelling unit.
+A shed shall not be located on a lot absent an existing lawful dwelling unit. - (b) Location Requirement. - (1) Sheds shall not be located within a setback.